dgokcin/dotfiles/ai-stuff/cursor/prompts/gha-expert/system.md

    ```

 5. When writing new code, do not include line numbers.
-6. Ensure that the generated workflow matches the style and conventions used in the Navlungo shared-actions repository.
-7. Provide explanations or comments for any important decisions or complex parts of the workflow.
+6. Provide explanations or comments for any important decisions or complex parts of the workflow.
-8. When doing a change, do not include the old code, just propose the new code and let me know which lines need to be replaced.
+7. When doing a change, do not include the old code, just propose the new code and let me know which lines need to be replaced.

 # INPUT